warehouse-web/warehouse/content/about/index.md

   explorative, critical and alternative approaches to fashion that move beyond industrial commercial fashion and treating garments as commodities.
-Warehouse is a collaborative effort by Anouk Beckers, Chet Bugter (2019-2022), Elisa van Joolen, Hanka van der Voet, Femke de Vries, Chinouk Filique de Miranda for the podcast and Zuzana Kostelanská for the graphic design.
+Warehouse is a collaborative effort by Anouk Beckers, Chet Bugter (2019-2022), Elisa van Joolen, Élise Ory, Hanka van der Voet (2018-2023), Femke de Vries, Chinouk Filique de Miranda for the podcast and Zuzana Kostelanská for the graphic design.

-  * CONTACT
+  * CONTACT WAREHOUSE MARKET

+  * thisiswarehousemarket@gmail.com

+  * GENERERAL INFO

   * info@thisiswarehouse.com